-Temporary Medical Personnel Services - Managed 45 Temporary Medical Personnel and Temporary Nursing agreements used by DHS, Department of Public Health (DPH) and Sheriff's Department; executed 13 amendments to Temporary Medical Personnel Services agreements and 23 amendments to Temporary Nursing Personnel Services.

-Trauma Center - Executed 15 Board approved Amendments to Trauma Services Agreements to add payment provisions for FY 16/17 and extensions through June 30, 2018; approval of Pomona Valley Trauma Center Designation Agreement; managed 81 Emergency Ambulance Services Agreements.
-Other Emergency Medical Services (EMS) Agreements - Completed RFP process for Emergency Ambulance Transportation Services 9-1-1 Response and obtained Board Approval of Agreements for EOA's 1, 6, 7, 8 and 9 - on November 29, 2016 and Exclusive Operating Areas (EOA's) 2, 3, 4 and 5 on

-June 13, 2017.
+Temporary Medical Personnel Services - Managed 45 Temporary Medical Personnel and Temporary Nursing agreements use by DHS, DPH and Sheriff's Department; executed 13 amendments to Temporary Medical Personnel Services agreements and 23 amendments to Temporary Nursing Personnel Services.
+Trauma Center - Executed 15 Board approved Amendments to Trauma Services Agreements to add payments provisions for FY 16/17 and extension through June 30, 2018; approval of Pomona Valley Trauma Center Designation Agreement; managed 81 Emergency Ambulance Services Agreements.
+Other Emergency Medical Services (EMS) Agreements - Completed RFP process for Emergency Ambulance Transportation Services 9-1-1.
+Response was completed and obtained Board Approval of Agreements for EOA's 1, 6, 7, 8 and 9 - on November 29, 2016 and EOAs 2, 3, 4 and 5 on June 13, 2017.

-ORCHID - Executed 5 Amendments to Agreement with Gartner for Consulting Services to support ORCHID implementation at DPH and DHS, and for WPC; obtained Board approval \$9,230 million to implement, license to amend Cerner agreement to expand ORCHID to DPH clinics, and to license and implement an interface engine to enhance interoperability capabilities between DHS systems and OR-CHID at a cost of \$3.600 million.
-Other IT Agreements - Executed 2 Board-approved Amendments to implement three additional software modules and two interfaces for radiology transcription with MMODAL, at an estimated annual cost of \$1.035 mil-
+ORCHID - Executed 5 Amendments to Agreement with Gartner for Consulting Services to support ORCHID implementations at DPH and DHS, and for WPC; obtained Board approval WPC - Conducted a Survey of Capato amend Cerner agreement to expand ORCHID to DPH clinics and to license and implement an interface engine to enhance interoperability capabilities between DHS systems and ORCHID at a cost of \$3.600 million.
+Other IT Agreements - Executed 2 Board-approved Amendments to implement three additional software modules and two interfaces for radiology transcription with MMODAL, at an estimated annual cost of \$1.035 million.

-Membership Administration & Payment Linkage Environment (MAPLE) - Completed RFP Process and obtained Board approval for a \$21.200 million, 10-year agreement with Allscripts to replace a legacy Patient Management System and support administrative and clinical operations at Managed Care Services.
+Membership Administration & Payment Linkage Environment (MAPLE)

+- Completed RFP Process and obtained Board approval for a \$21.200 million, 10-year agreement with Allscripts to replace a legacy Patient Management System and support administrative and clinical operations at Managed Care Services.

-Sage - Executed a \$49.200 million, 15year agreement with Netsmart to implement an IT system to support Substance Abuse Prevention and Control's (SAPC)'s transformation into a managed care health plan for substance use disorder services.
+Sage - Executed a \$49.200 million, 15-year agreement with Netsmart to implement an IT system to support Substance Abuse Prevention Control's (SAPC)'s transformation into a managed care health plan for substance use disorder services.

-WPC - Conducted a Survey of Capa-

-bilities to select an existing County contractor to provide a care management platform to support WPC and amend the Agreement with ClientTrack (dba Eccovia, Inc.) to add and support the WPC platform.
+Patient Management Systems - Completed RFP Process and obtained Board approval for a \$21.200 million, 10-year agreement with Allscripts to replace a legacy Patient Management System and support administrative and clinical operations at Managed Care Services. bilities to select an existing County contractor to provide a care management platform to support WPC and amend the Agreement with Client Track (dba Eccovia, Inc.) to add \$9.230 million to implement, license and support the WPC platform.